-The competition in the programming systems market is highly fragmented with a large number of smaller organizations offering inexpensive solutions.
+The competition in the programming systems market is highly fragmented with a large number of smaller organizations offering less expensive solutions.
 In particular, low cost automated solutions have gained market share in recent years, where the competition is primarily based on price.
 Typically, their equipment meets a "good enough" standard, but with reduced quality, traceability, and other software features such as factory integration software.
 Many of these competitors compete on a regional basis, with local language and support.
-While we are not aware of any published industry market information covering the programming systems market, according to our internal analysis of competitors' revenues, we believe we continue to be the largest competitor in the programming systems equipment market.
+In addition, we compete with programming substitutes such as "home grown" and other companies' ISP (In System Programming) solutions.
+While we are not aware of any published industry market information covering the programming systems market, according to our internal analysis of competitors' revenues, we believe we continue to be the largest competitor in the programming systems equipment market and have been gaining market share especially with our new products.